 “I’m on the couch… I don’t run and/or it’s been a long time since I’ve run.” (i.e. How to run a marathon from scratch)

 Training Time: 15 months, plus or minus 3 months.

 It’ll take some time to build your body up so that it can handle regular running and increased mileage without breaking down.
 You’ll likely run into a few roadblocks, and the strength and mobility work is where you’ll need to concentrate to keep injuries at bay.

-“I’ve been running for over a year, but I’ve never done a race.” (or never done one longer than 10k). (i.e. How to run a marathon if i’m a regular runner)
+“I’ve been running for over a year, but I’ve never done a race.” (or never done one longer than 10k). (i.e. How to run a marathon if I’m a regular runner)

-- Training Time: 5-6 months
+Training Time: 5-6 months

 1 month to build up to 20 miles a week, and start doing a long run, i.e. one run that pushes your distance beyond the others.
-By the end of the month you should be able to run 6-8 miles comfortably.
+By the end of the month, you should be able to run 6-8 miles comfortably.

 The 30 Day Challenge is the perfect pre-marathon training program!
 With a strong focus on building your athletic and running foundation, you’ll come out feeling fit, strong, and ready to tackle the challenges marathon training brings.

-- Are you expecting 5 months of pushing your body to go unexpectedly smooth?
+So where is that mystery 6th month coming from?
+Are you expecting 5 months of pushing your body to go unexpectedly smooth?
 There will be roadblocks!
-Little aches and pains that you need to take into account.
+Little aches and pains that you need to take into account, or a need for extra deload weeks.
 We recommend active recovery, but not necessarily increasing your mileage during these times.
-Bake in extra time into your training schedule and you’ll be happier and healthier for it.
+Build a little extra time into your training schedule and you’ll be happier and healthier for it.

 I already run 1/2 marathons or have already done a marathon before. (i.e. How to run a marathon if I’m already pretty experienced, but want to go faster and be healthier)

 Training time: 2 -4 months

-How To Run A Marathon Without Training
+How To Run A Marathon With Minimal Training

 i.e. What if I don’t have that much time / I haven’t trained enough / the marathon is one month away!